SuperDARN/pydarn/docs/dev/PR.md

 - [ ] copyright and disclaimer, or modification line is added
 - [ ] the code installs with python 3.6 and higher
 - [ ] documentation is updated or in another PR for users
-- [ ] Follows PEP8 and padas code/doc style
+- [ ] Follows PEP8 and pandas code/doc style
 - [ ] unit tests or various testing has been added/done
 - [ ] code is on its own *git* branch
 - [ ] all code is pushed to the branch